MCP for Facebook in ChatGPT and Claude with Kondado

 Does the Kondado MCP change anything in my Facebook page?
 No. Access is read-only: the assistant reads the data replicated into Via Kondado to answer, and nothing is created, edited or deleted in your page.

-Can I analyze more than one page?
+Can I analyze more than one Facebook page?
 Yes.
-Each page becomes an independent pipeline in Kondado, and the assistant analyzes each one separately, with no mixing of data from different brands.
+A single Facebook pipeline in Kondado covers multiple pages, and the assistant analyzes each one separately by page, with no mixing of data from different brands.

 Connecting your Facebook page to ChatGPT and Claude starts with one thing: having your page data in Via Kondado, where the assistant can query it in full.
 That is what Kondado delivers.
 Start your free Kondado trial and run your first Facebook question in ChatGPT today.